cellml/libcellml/docs/reference/sectionA_definitions.rst

    #.
 SHALL NOT contain any characters except Basic Latin alphanumeric
       characters and Basic Latin underscores.

    #.
-SHALL contain at least one alphabetic character.
+SHALL contain at least one :term:`alphabetic<Basic Latin alphabetic character>` character.

    #.
 SHALL NOT begin with a numeral or an underscore.